 The values of 80 for green and 185 for blue are background "offsets."
 Now the three curves lie pretty much on top of one another.
 However, some even finer adjustment is possible.
 You can "zoom in" by restricting the y-range of the plot.
-For example, the background of these images is somewhere between 1000 and 1100, so I issued the commands to see if further adjustment was necessary, and found that the green offset should really be 78.
+For example, the background of these images is somewhere between 1000 and 1100 to see if further adjustment was necessary, and found that the green offset should really be 78.